General National Congress: Post-2014 elections

 In 2014, elections to a new House of Representatives were held.
-However, politicians from the blocs that lost the elections continued to convene as the General National Congress, claiming that the GNC is the legitimate parliament of Libya.
-However, its members do not represent a majority of the membership of the body, as the majority of the GNC members belonged to groups now participating in the internationally recognized (until the establishment of an internationally-backed Government of National Accord in 2016) Libyan parliament, the House of Representatives.
+However, politicians from the blocs that lost the elections continued to convene as the General National Congress, claiming that the GNC was the legitimate parliament of Libya.
+However, its members did not represent a majority of the membership of the body, as the majority of the GNC members belonged to groups now participating in the internationally recognized (until the establishment of an internationally-backed Government of National Accord in 2016) Libyan parliament, the House of Representatives.
 The GNC is dominated by the Muslim Brotherhood's Libyan party, the Justice and Construction Party.

 Re-elected members from the Islamist bloc had chosen to continue to sit in the GNC, instead of the House of Representatives where they would be in a reduced minority.

 After their landslide defeat in the 2014 elections, Islamist parties acting under the leadership of Nouri Abusahmain used two armed groups, the LROR and Central Shield, to take control of the capital Tripoli.
-In late August, Islamist militias abducted rivals (whose whereabouts is unknown) and attacked 280 homes.
+In late August, Islamist militias abducted rivals (whose whereabouts are unknown) and attacked 280 homes.
 Having suppressed dissent, the Islamist groups declared that they were the General National Congress and that it was once again the national parliament.

 The GNC continued to be led by Nouri Abusahmain and appointed Omar al-Hasi then Khalifa al-Ghawi as prime ministers of the National Salvation Government.